nus-cs2103-AY2425S1/ip/README.md

-Command syntax for Todo tasks: `update todo <taskname> /new <data>` Command syntax for Other tasks: `update <tasktype> <taskname> /<characteristic to change> /new <new data>`
+Command syntax for Todo tasks: `update todo <taskname> /new <data>` Command syntax for Other tasks: `update <tasktype> <taskname> /<characteristic to change> /new <new data>` Characteristics for Deadline tasks: `/name, /by` Characteristics for Event tasks: `/name, /to, /from`

 Todo Task Excample: `update todo meet friends /new meet parents` Deadline Task Example: `update deadline CS1231S HW /name /new Do CS1231S Assignment`